Technology issues strain work from home efforts at big U.S. banks

-March 19 (Reuters) - Citigroup Inc asked its non-essential workers across North America to hold off on logging into its remote access system until 1 p.m. on Thursday, as it braced for many employees to begin working from home, according to sources familiar with the matter.
+(Reuters) - Citigroup Inc (C.N) asked its non-essential workers across North America to hold off on logging into its remote access system until 1 p.m. on Thursday, as it braced for many employees to begin working from home, according to sources familiar with the matter.

 The move is meant to minimize the time that Europe-based employees and U.S.-based employees are logged in at the same time to prevent the system from being overwhelmed, one of the sources said.